horaciovelvetine/ForceDrawnGraphs/docs/JUNG_3D_FR_Impl.md

     }
 ```
 It appears as though data in the `frVertexData` cache would be set on init, then never updated for the positions.
 However, this is not the case both cache's are referencing the same instance of `Point2D.FRVertexData`, and so the `setLocations()` call works to modify the same value.
 Why?
 To provide concurrent access to this information across both classes continuously.
 This creative solution has several strong positives: isolates the minimal behavior extension of Point2D in the layout itself, ensures consistent asynchronus access across the algorithim to a single source of truth.

+The needed implementation of `Point3D` which adds a `z` axis plays the same role.
+By passing itself into the `distanc(V v)` method the same math is done as `norm()`, albeit the readability is not nearly as elegant.
+The clarity and readabiltiy suffer with the 2 additional method calls buried under the `.distance(V v)` hood, and the unclear naming of a method being used 'incorrectly'.

+It's a skill issue here for sure, but what can I say, I am not a Google employee.